 There are several disadvantages to stable teams:

 - Teams can become too stable.
 A real danger of stable teams is the potential for groupthink – everyone on the team starts to think and work in a common way, thereby being in danger to common blindspots.
 Luckily people still want to move to other teams for career management reasons, offering the opportunity to bring new viewpoints into other teams.
-In the Disciplined Agile (DA) framework we have the continuous improvement process blade which supports sharing of ideas across teams so that can also lessen the chance of groupthink.
+In the Disciplined Agile (DA) toolkit we have the continuous improvement process blade which supports sharing of ideas across teams so that can also lessen the chance of groupthink.
 And, as mentioned earlier, some people may need to be motivated to move on to another team for interpersonal reasons.

 - You still may need to do projects.
 Sometimes your business team makes promises to their customers.
 For example, in a software company a sales person makes a big sale and promises that by a certain date your solution will have additional features that the customer needs (in immature organizations they’ll even make such promises without first negotiating this with the delivery team).
 Another example would be a financial institution that needs to fulfill new industry regulations that require changes to existing solutions.
 In both of these cases there is a large amount of work to be done that needs to be delivered before a certain date, and this may motivate you to treat this work as a project.
 You would still bring this work to the appropriate stable team(s) to accomplish as you normally would.
 However, you would also track the performance of the work to ensure that it is delivered in its entirety as appropriate.
 The implication is that projects may not completely go away

 Evolving Stable Teams Over Time